-CDF toolkit program that reports any differences between two CDFs.
+CDF compare A CDF toolkit program that reports any differences between two CDFs.

-CDF to let A CDF to let allows various overall properties of a CDF to be used, many of the configurable parameters, and the default CDF toolkit qualifiers/options.
+CDFconvert A CDF toolkit program that allows various overall properties of a CDF to be used, many of the configurable parameters, and the default CDF toolkit qualifiers/options.

-CDFinquire A CDF toolkit program that displays the version of the CDF distribution being cdf.h An include file used in C applications.
+CDF inquire A CDF toolkit program that displays the version of the CDF distribution being cdf.h An include file used in C applications.

-CDF\OK A completion status code indicating unqualified success.
+CDF OK A completion status code indicating unqualified success.